-THE ACORN, THE VICTORIAN PUB opposite Haggerston Park in south Hackney, is to be demolished.
+THE ACORN, THE VICTORIAN PUB opposite Haggerston Park in south Hackney, has been demolished.

-Loving Dalston first alerted Hackneyites, in 2016, to the threat to this E2 8PB boozer, centre of a community in the housing estates near Queensbridge Road, and a campaign began to save it.
+Loving Dalston first alerted Hackneyites in 2016 to the threat to this E2 8PB boozer, centre of a community in the housing estates near Queensbridge Road, and subsequently a campaign was begun to save it.

 But a planning-appeal body has overruled Hackney council to allow a developer to demolish the 1866 building and replace it with nine flats.
 Paradoxically, the plans include a licensed basement venue, although it’s unlikely to be much like the Acorn that made the Cockney and other working-class locals feel so comfortable.

-Lisa Shell, who chairs the Hackney Society, told Loving Dalston that despite efforts by Camra, the Hackney Society and Hackney council planning office, the Planning Inspectorate, a government body, upheld owner Macneil UB40’s appeal against the council’s refusal to replace the Acorn with a seven-floor building — plus a basement “drinking establishment”.
+Lisa Shell, who chairs the Hackney Society, told Loving Dalston that despite efforts by Camra, the Hackney Society and Hackney council planning office, the Planning Inspectorate, a government body, upheld owner Macneil UB40’s appeal against the council’s refusal to replace the Acorn, at the corner of Queensbridge and Whiston roads, with a seven-floor building — plus a basement “drinking establishment”.

 She said: “A recent submission to Hackney planning by the owner suggests that preparations are now under way to swing the wrecker’s ball at yet another historic Hackney pub.”